This is part three of a five part series. If you haven’t already, start with the Introduction to Priority Mapping.

 How do you deliver value to customers?

 The amount of money someone pays you is the result of the value you deliver to them.
-How you deliver value might be based on information products, services or actual physical or technology products, plus any supporting delivery processes.
+How you deliver value might be based on information products, services or actual physical or digital products, plus any supporting delivery processes.

 Like everything else, you can have products and services that work for your Filters, some that kind of work and some that don’t work yet.
 Initially, your goal is to build the least amount of products, services and processes that delivers value to customers so they pay you.